jwallwork23/MResProject/README.md

     * Meshes, function spaces and functions on a selection of model and ocean domains are generated using ``domain``.
     * Interpolation of functions from an old mesh to a newly adapted mesh is achieved using ``interp``.
     * Time series data can be stored and plotted using ``storage``.
-* A ``resources`` directory, containing bathymetry and coastline data.
+* A ``resources`` directory, containing bathymetry and coastline data for the ocean domain surrounding Fukushima.
 Mesh files have been removed for copyright reasons, but may be made available upon request.
 * Some test files on model domains:
     - [x] ``1D_tsunami_test``, which replicates results of Brisa Davis and Randall LeVeque's 2016 paper _'Adjoint methods for guiding adaptive mesh refinement in tsunami modelling'_ and studies the forward and adjoint problems